Jedimaster4559/TaylorSeries/README.md

 - [x] Clean isAccurate() method to use division
 - [ ] Check the usage of the center variable.
 Should it even be used?
 - [x] Add javadocs to all of the getter methods
-- [ ] Clean geometric series methods to involve the power method.
+- [x] Clean geometric series methods to involve the power method.
+- [ ] Add javadocs to Tester Methods

 ##### Random Ideas we might add
 -Graphing functionality</br>